MatthewBrandon21/SmartWasteManagementSystem/API Server/README.md

 ## How to use this project ?
 If you want reverse engineering this project app:
 1. Clone this folder
+2. Make MongoDB database with users and trashdatas collection (You can see example on JSON Database/ .json).
 2. Set url mongoDB database in config/db.config.js
 3. set port according to your system port availability in app.js
 4. Run npm install